-Like dialog box for a group of commands, a command may also pop-up a dialog box with more options when the command is clicked.
+Like a dialog box for a group of commands, a command may also pop-up a dialog box with more options when the command is clicked.
 These types of commands can’t work until you provide further information throughout the dialog box.
-For example, if you choose Review➪Changes➪Protect Workbook.
+For example, if you choose Review ➪ Changes ➪ Protect Workbook.
 Excel can’t carry out the command until you provide the password in the ‘Protect Structure and Windows’ dialog box.

 Types of dialog boxes